mununki/nextjs_blog/posts/2018-12-18-AWS-EB-Load-Balancer-redirect-to-https.md

 ## How it works

-During deployment of Elastic Beanstalk, it will check .ebextendsion directory if any \*.config files there.
-If config file is found, Elastic Beanstalk will proceed it before apply the deployment of your application.
+During deployment of Elastic Beanstalk, it will check `.ebextendsion` directory if any `*.config` files there.
+If config file is found, Elastic Beanstalk will proceed it before applying the deployment of your application.

-ssl_redirect.config file will be generated in path `/etc/httpd/conf.d/` and this will works for apache server to check any none https request and redirect it to https.
+`ssl_redirect.config` file will be generated in path `/etc/httpd/conf.d/` and this will works for apache server to check any none https request and redirect it to https.